hincz-lab/microrna/README.md

-Theoretical calculations and plotting routines related to the article:
+Numerical calculations and plotting routines related to the article:
 "Bioenergetic costs and the evolution of noise regulation by microRNAs" (https://doi.org/10.1101/2023.03.28.534633) by Efe Ilker (https://github.com/eilker) and Michael Hinczewski